 | Rune | Proto-Germanic (Reconstructed) | Phoneme | Meaning |

-| ᚠ | Fehu | /f/ | Cattle, Wealth |
+| ᚠ | Fehu | /f/ | Livestock, Wealth |

-| ᚢ | Uruz | /u/ | Aurochs |
+| ᚢ | Uruz | /u/ | Aurochs, Water, Dross |

-| ᚦ | Thurisaz | /θ/ | Thor’s Hammer |
+| ᚦ | Thurisaz | /θ/ | Giant, Thorn |

-| ᚨ | Ansuz | /a/ | Odin’s Rune |
+| ᚨ | Ansuz | /a/ | God, Oak, Ash |

 | ᚱ | Raidho | /r/ | Ride, Journey |

-| ᚲ | Kaunan/Kenaz | /k/ | Ulcer/Torch |
+| ᚲ | Kaunan/Kenaz | /k/ | Ulcer, Torch |

 | ᚷ | Gebo | /g/ | Gift |